“Cisgender” is a word used to describe gender identity. “Straight,” on the other hand, is used to describe sexual orientation.

 Some people tell you what terms they use to describe themselves.
 For others, you might have to ask.

-If you’re not sure and you aren’t comfortable asking, don’t make an assumption about the labels someone does or doesn’t use.
+If you’re not sure and you aren’t comfortable asking, don’t assume the labels someone does or doesn’t use.

 Remember that some people might feel uncomfortable talking about their gender or orientation, especially if they’ve experienced discrimination in the past.

-If you’re unsure about what terms to use to describe yourself, have a think about it.
+If you’re unsure about what terms to use to describe yourself, take time to think about it.
 Read up about terms that might describe you.
 Check out forums on Reddit and Facebook groups.

 You can’t always tell what pronouns someone uses by looking at them.
 They might state their pronouns up front, or you have to ask.
 Remember, it’s better to ask than to assume.